betterscientificsoftware/bssw.io/CuratedContent/TenBestPracticesRemoteSwEngg.md

 * Learn to say yes, no, and not anymore; and
 * Choose correct communication channels

-Following some of the practices will perhaps lead to increased happiness and therefore increased productivity, in your teams.
+Following some of these practices may lead to increased happiness and therefore increased productivity for individuals and teams.

 <!---
 Publish: yes